pawamoy/website/_posts/2016-12-07-write-and-use-a-tox-plugin-from-inside-your-package.markdown

 some options to tox's command-line.
 Reading at [tox's documentation][] about plugins, you see that you have to make a pip installable plugin and setup some entry point.
-In fact, you can skip the pip installable side and integrate the plugin directly within your code.
+In fact, you can skip the pip installable side and integrate the plugin directly within your code.<!--more-->

 It can be done in three very simple steps.